Part One — Who am I?

 If, while reading Part One or Three, you are plagued by an increasing doubt about the scientific soundness of the perhaps now and then rather far-out claims you encounter, you might do well by reading Part Two first, as it is there that I have tried to give a justification for the methods of enquiry that have led to whatever is given in the other Parts of this text.

-Wherever you start reading the remaining chapters, we strongly recommend that you first have a quick look at the "Preface" and the chapter on the "Ongoing evolution of consciousness".
+Before you start reading the remaining chapters, I strongly recommend that you first have a quick look at the "Preface" and the chapter on the "Ongoing evolution of consciousness".
 So, if you have not done so already, please read these first.
 The reason is that these two chapters give some very basic background information without which the rest of this book may not be fully understandable.

 This file: 1-0-intro2partone.php